davidkretch/kretch.org/content/pages/resume.md

 **Summit Consulting**
 *2013 - present*
 Team lead of data analysis projects, taking projects from planning through analysis to reporting and presenting results.
 Mentor junior staff, and help colleagues with programming and data management.
 Provide training on R, visualization, version control, and cloud computing.
 Founder of Data Science Club and Baking Club.

 * Retrospective study to validate the effectiveness of $1B in energy-saving investments in public housing (e.g. solar panels), via multilevel modeling
 * Estimate the impacts of the OSHA Site-Specific Targeting workplace inspection program, via analysis of a randomized controlled trial
-* Identify likely non-compliant pension plans and patterns of non-compliance, via a variety of approaches: random forests, GLMs, etc.
+* Identify likely non-compliant pension plans and patterns of non-compliance, via random forests, GLMs, etc.

 **Terra Technology**
 *2012 - 2013*